scrabbletank/farhome-rules/rulesdoc.md

 - **Range:** touch
 - **Duration:** 7 days*

-Attempt to awaken a plant or creature with an intelligence of -1 or less.
-Make a spellcasting roll, adding a Terrible die for every 4 CR of the creature, with a minimum of 1.
-On success the plant or creature is awakened.
+Attempt to awaken a plant or creature with an intelligence of -2 or less.
+Make a spellcasting roll against a terrible die for every 4 CR of the creature, with a minimum of 1.
+On success the plant or creature is awakened, gaining intelligence.
 While within 1 mile of you the awakened creature can speak the languages you can speak as well as communicate with you telepathically.
 For the duration, the creature obeys your commands to the best of its ability.
-Once the spell ends, they move more than 1 mile from you, or you dismiss them they revert to their original form.
+Once the spell ends, or if they move more than 1 mile from you, or if you dismiss them they revert to their original form.

 Add a superior die for every level cast above 4th.